pwafire/pwafire/packages/README.md

 ### 3. Web Share

-Share links, text, and files to other apps installed on the device
+Share links, text, and files to other apps installed on the device.

 #### Add the share element(button)